-In an elegant White House guest room, the 11-year-old son of Abraham and Mary Lincoln lay ill in a huge carved rosewood bed, now known as the Lincoln Bed.
-At five p.m. on February 20, 1862, William Wallace Lincoln died.
+William Wallace Lincoln, 11-year-old son of Abraham and Mary, died at the White House on February 20, 1862.
+He apparently died of Typhus, contracted by contaminated water.
 Elizabeth Keckly, the former slave who designed Mrs. Lincoln's beautiful wardrobe, washed and dressed him.
-When the president gazed at him, he mourned, "My poor boy, he was too good for this earth.
-God has called him home.
-I know that he is much better off in heaven, but…
+When the President gazed at him, he mourned, "My poor boy, he was too good for this earth.
+God has called him home..."